alinex/node-codedoc/README.md

 });
 ```

-Find more information about calling the code documentation in the [API](src/index.coffee).
+Find more information about calling the code documentation in the {@link index.coffee}.

 If you want to use your own style templates within your app's config directory
 and your already using [alinex-config](https://alinex.github.io/node-config)